Church of St Mary, Great Baddow

 St Mary's Church is an active parish church in the village of Great Baddow, Essex, England.
 The church stands on the High Street in the centre of the village and dates from the 12th century.
 Much extended in the 16th century, and heavily restored in the 19th and 20th centuries, the church is a Grade I listed building.
+It is currently in a state of interregnum, after the former team rector Tim Ball left the church in 2024.

 History

 The urban village of Great Baddow stands within the boundaries of the City of Chelmsford.
 (Note: Richard de Badewe, from whose family name the title of the village may derive, was born in Great Baddow in the later 1200s.
 Rising to the post of Chancellor of the University of Cambridge, he founded University Hall, Cambridge, now Clare College.
 Other sources suggest that the settlement derives its name from the Celtic for the River Chelmer.)
 (Note: The lordship of the manor of Great Baddow is now held by Tony Appleton, unofficial town crier to the British royal family.)
 In his Essex Directory of 1848, William White described it as "one of the handsomest villages in Essex".
 The Church of St Mary dates from the 12th century.
 In the 14th century, the churchyard at St Mary's was the gathering place of a contingent of men from Essex, who then marched south to London to join Wat Tyler in the Peasants' Revolt.
 The building was enhanced and extended in the 16th century, with brickwork of high quality.
 A major restoration in the 19th century, was followed in the 20th by further renovations and reordering of the interior.

 St Mary's contains a notable monument to the Gwyn sisters and their friend Ann Antrim by Henry Cheere.
 Another monument honours Major-general Sir Nicholas Trant, who served under the Duke of Wellington in the Peninsular War.
 A soldier of considerable daring, Wellington described him as, "a very good officer, but as drunk a dog as ever lived."
 St Mary's has memorial plaques to the men of Great Baddow who died in the First and the Second World Wars.
-In September 2022 the church was the starting point for a commemorative walk, ending at Chelmsford Cathedral, for families, mainly from Essex, who had lost children to violent crime.
+In September 2022, the church was the starting point for a commemorative walk, ending at Chelmsford Cathedral, for families, mainly from Essex, who had lost children to violent crime.